louisbl/docker-php/README.md

 ### How to install more PHP extensions

-We provide two convenient scripts named `docker-php-ext-configure` and `docker-php-ext-install`, you can use them to easily install PHP extension.
+We provide two convenient scripts named `docker-php-ext-configure` and `docker-php-ext-install -j$(nproc)`, you can use them to easily install PHP extension.

 For example, if you want to have a PHP-FPM image with `iconv`, `mcrypt` and `gd` extensions, you can inheriting the base image that you like, and write your own `Dockerfile` like this: